lexwilliam/Risuto/README.md

 # Risuto
-# It doesn't work anymore because Jikan API update to v4, but i will update the code someday lol

 Risuto is my first android application that i build using Jetpack Compose All of the anime data comes from [MyAnimeList](https://myanimelist.net/) and using [JikanAPI](https://jikan.moe/) for the REST API